 Its more than 30,000 members manage, supervise and consult on safety, health and environmental issues in all industries, government, insurance and education.
 Safety professionals work to prevent accidents, injuries and occupational diseases, create safer work and leisure environments and develop safer products.

 ASSE has 149 chapters, 56 sections and 64 student sections within eight regions.
 There are members in 64 countries, including Saudi Arabia, the United Kingdom and Egypt.
 Chapters offer localized membership services, issue advocacy, networking and professional development opportunities through seminars, conferences, meetings and newsletters.

-The IIE group meets about every month for informal meetings.
-At least once a semester, speakers present lectures on a wide variety of subjects ranging from interviewing techniques and what to expect in your first job to discussions on technical areas of industrial engineering.
-Tours of area plants and facilities are planned at least once a year to offer students a chance to become familiar with different types of work environments.
-During the spring semester, many of the IIE students attend the IIE student regional conference.
-This allows WVU students a chance to learn about other universities, attend informative paper sessions, and socialize with students from around the region.
+The IISE group meets about every month.
+Guest speakers present lectures on a wide variety of subjects ranging from preparing for a job interview to, expectations of internships and first jobs to how to navigate your career path.
+They meet IMSE alumni and learn about their journeys and lessons learned.
+Tours of area plants or facilities are planned at least once a year to offer students a chance to become familiar with different types of work environments.
+During the spring semester, many of the IISE students attend the IISE student regional conference.
+This allows WVU students a chance to network with and learn about other universities, attend informative paper sessions, panels, seminars, career fairs and socialize with students from around the region.